 This is a list of the most popular articles we have written here related to the SDR used at the IMF and possible future scenarios for its use as a global reserve currency.
 This will make it easier for new visitors to find these articles which have generated a lot of interest from readers here.
 These are among the most popular articles (based on reader visits) here on the blog.

 Jim Rickards has predicted that when the next major global financial crisis comes, the only "clean balance sheet" left in the world to deal with the crisis will be at the IMF.
-He has predicted that the SDR will be promoted as a replacement global reserve currency to the US dollar (perhaps with some gold backing or maybe not).
+He has predicted that the SDR will be promoted as a replacement global reserve currency to the US dollar .
+Here is a quote from Jim in the WSJ article linked just above:

 If you do some research on the SDR, you learn pretty quickly that while it is a somewhat obscure unit of value only used at the IMF and central banks right now, it has always had the potential to become something beyond that.
 If Jim Rickards forecast pans out, we will see the SDR become more prominent for sure.